MarcBruins/mvvmcross.github.io/_posts/2015-11-7-Beta5Release.md

 - Added more support for Android Leanback [#107](https://github.com/MvvmCross/MvvmCross-AndroidSupport/pull/107)
 - Refactored caching fragments to properly handle all situations [#86](https://github.com/MvvmCross/MvvmCross-AndroidSupport/pull/86)

-Thanks to [Jammer](https://github.com/jamsoft) there is a new cross-platform sample which uses sidemenu to navigate: https://github.com/MvvmCross/MvvmCross-Samples/tree/master/Samples/XPlatformMenus
+Thanks to [Jammer](https://github.com/jamsoft) there is a new [cross-platform sample](https://github.com/MvvmCross/MvvmCross-Samples/tree/master/Samples/XPlatformMenus) which uses sidemenu to navigate.

 # Overview of all repo's